yuriok/QGrain/docs/tutorials/algorithm.md

 minimize the error (e.g. sum of squared error) between y<sub>test</sub> and y<sub>guess</sub>.

+## Data preprocess

+In fact the input data of each sample are two array.
+One is the classes of grain size, another is the distribution.
+Usually, there are many 0 values in the head and tail of distribution array.
+These 0 values were caused by the limit of test precision.
+In fact, they should be close to 0 but not equal to 0.
+This difference will bring a constant error which is large enough to effect the fitting result.
+QGrain will exclude these 0 values to obtain better performance.

 ## Local optimization

 Due to the complexity of base distribution function, the error function is non-convex.
 At present, there is no high-efficiency method to find the global minimum of a non-convex function.
 So, an alternative solution is local optimization.
 Local optimization can converge to a minimum rapidly, but without guarantee that the minimum is global.
 Optimization problem also is a core topic of machine learning.
 Therefore, there are many mature local optimization algorithms that meet our requirement.
 Here we use Sequential Least SQuares Programming (SLSQP) (Kraft, 1988) algorithm to perform local optimization.